-The winery is located in the municipality of Beychevelle in the area Saint-Julien
+The estate is located in the commune of Beychevelle Saint-Julien

 in the Médoc

 (Haut-Médoc, Bordeaux).
-It has a very eventful history behind it, because over the centuries it has been divided and reunited several times.
-As early as 1693 viticulture was operated here.
+It has a very turbulent history, because it has been divided and merged several times over the centuries.
+Wine-growing was practiced here as early as 1693.
 At that time the property was called Serançan and belonged to a Marquis de Cheverry.
-In 1767 it was acquired by the Baron de Saint-Pierre, who gave it its present name.
-After his death, it was divided among his two daughters, but at the Bordeaux Classification 1855
+In 1767 it was acquired by the Baron de Saint-Pierre, who gave it its current name.
+After his death, it was divided among his two daughters, but with the Bordeaux classification 1855

-together classified in fourth place (Quatrième Cru Classé).
-After some ownership changes acquired in 1892 Léon Sevaistre a half, so there was the end of the 19th century two owners families with the two labels Château Saint-Pierre-Sevaistre and Château Saint-Pierre-Bontemps Dubarry.
+classified together in fourth place (Quatrième Cru Classé).
+After a few changes of ownership, Léon Sevaistre acquired half in 1892, so that at the end of the 19th century there were two owner families with the two labels Château Saint-Pierre-Sevaistre and Château Saint-Pierre-Bontemps Dubarry.

-In the 1920s, the Belgian wine merchant M. van den Bussche bought both halves of the properties with the exception of the storage cellars acquired by the Belgian Alfred Martin.
-His son Henri Martin (+1991) then reunited in 1982 the entire estate with cellars and vineyards.
+In the 1920s, the Belgian wine merchant M. van den Bussche bought both halves of the property, with the exception of the storage cellars, which the Belgian Alfred Martin acquired.
+His son Henri Martin (+1991) then reunited the entire estate with cellars and vineyards in 1982.
 Together with the two wineries Château Bel-Air

 and Château Gloria

-The total ownership under the name "Domaines Martin".
-Since the death of Henri Martin, the company is run by his son-in-law Jean-Louis Triaud and his daughter Francoise.
+the entire property operates under the name "Domaines Martin".
+Since Henri Martin's death, the business has been run by his son-in-law Jean-Louis Triaud and his daughter Francoise.
 The vineyards cover 17 hectares and are planted with the varieties Cabernet Sauvignon (70%), Merlot (20%) and Cabernet Franc (10%).
-The extremely long-lived red wine is aged for 12 months in 50% new oak barrels.
+The extremely long-lived red wine is aged for 12 months in 50% new barriques.
 The two second wines are "Clos de Uza" and "Saint-Louis-le-Bosq".